A decade before this

 end.
 I will say, the stunt driving convinced me of its custom nature.

-Nothing phony about the speeds or cornering up the mountains.
+Nothing phony about the speeds or cornering up the dusty mountain roads.
 The actual car

 was somewhat of a celebrity, a genuine early Fifties customized model completed some two years

 prior.
+I digress.
 The robbery should move that fast because Woody is in town!
 While

 English gazes at the blurred flora and fauna up the mountain she gets